-National Indigenous Reform Agreement: PI 08-Tobacco smoking during pregnancy, 2018 Exported from METEOR (AIHW's Metadata Online Registry) © Australian Institute of Health and Welfare 2024 This product, excluding the AIHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY4.0 (CC BY4.0) licence.
+National Indigenous Reform Agreement: PI 08-Tobacco smoking during pregnancy, 2019 Exported from METEOR (AIHW's Metadata Online Registry) © Australian Institute of Health and Welfare 2024 This product, excluding the AIHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
 Excluded material owned by third parties may include, for example, design and layout, images obtained under licence from third parties and signatures.
 We have made all reasonable efforts to identify and label material owned by third parties.
 You may distribute, remix and build on this website's material but must attribute the AIHW as the copyright holder, in line with our attribution policy.
 The full terms and conditions of this licence are available at https://creativecommons.org/licenses/by/4.0/.
 Enquiries relating to copyright should be addressed to info@aihw.gov.au.
 Enquiries or comments on the METEOR metadata or download should be directed to the METEOR team at meteor@aihw.gov.au.
-National Indigenous Reform Agreement: PI 08-Tobacco smoking during pregnancy, 2018 Identifying and definitional attributes Metadata item type: Indicator Indicator type: Indicator Short name: PI08-Tobacco smoking during pregnancy, 2018 METEOR identifier: 668672 Registration status: Indigenous, Superseded 31/07/2018 Description: Proportion of mothers who smoked during pregnancy, by Indigenous status.
+National Indigenous Reform Agreement: PI 08-Tobacco smoking during pregnancy, 2019 Identifying and definitional attributes Metadata item type: Indicator Indicator type: Indicator Short name: PI08-Tobacco smoking during pregnancy, 2019 METEOR identifier: 699456 Registration status: Indigenous, Superseded 23/08/2019 Description: The proportion of mothers who smoked during pregnancy, by Indigenous status.
 Rationale: Smoking during pregnancy can affect the growth and development of the fetus and infant and can carry through to childhood.
-Indicator set: National Indigenous Reform Agreement (2018) Indigenous, Superseded 31/07/2018 Outcome area: Indigenous children are born and remain healthy Indigenous, Standard 21/07/2010 Data quality statement: National Indigenous Reform Agreement: PI 08-Tobacco smoking during pregnancy, 2018: Quality Statement Indigenous, Superseded 07/02/2019 Collection and usage attributes Computation description: Crude rates are calculated for Indigenous Australians.
+Indicator set: National Indigenous Reform Agreement (2019) Indigenous, Superseded 23/08/2019 Outcome area: Indigenous children are born and remain healthy Indigenous, Standard 21/07/2010 Data quality statement: National Indigenous Reform Agreement: PI 08-Tobacco smoking during pregnancy, 2019: Quality Statement Indigenous, Standard 07/02/2019 Collection and usage attributes Computation description:

+Analysis by state/territory and remoteness is based on the usual residence of the mother.
+Data exclude Australian non-residents, residents of external territories and records where state/territory of residence was not stated.
+Crude rates are calculated for Indigenous Australians.
 Age-standardised rates are calculated for Indigenous and non-Indigenous Australians.
 Rate ratios and rate differences are calculated for comparisons between Indigenous and non-Indigenous Australians (using age-standardised rates).
 For variability bands:

-Variability bands are to be calculated for rates using the standard method (see definition below).
+Variability bands are to be calculated for rates using the standard method (see Definition below).
 For trends: